paulfchristiano/alba/README.md

   message1, A1 = A1.act(message2)
 ```

-The project is largely organized as a calculus of agents, supplying methods like amplify(A) that turn
+The project is largely organized as a calculus of agents;
-one agent into another agent.
+methods like amplify.HCH(A) or capabilities.Imitator(A) turn one agent into another agent.

 ## what's in the box